TheDankianCoding/FileReader/README.md

 # FileReader
 A Simple, Probably Buggy Program For Editing, Saving, And Opening Text, Python, Java, And C# Files.
 (WARNING: Cannot See Syntax Yet!
 I'm Working On It!)
+PS: You DO Need Python Installed To Run This.
+Might Add Python Into the Files So You Get It When You Download The Application.